1st-rapid-response-force/Training-Programs/docs/source/infantry/basic_communication.rst

 In general the squad network should be kept clear so that Team Leaders can talk to Squad Leaders

-Setting up an AN/PRC 152 Radio
+Setting up an AN/PRC 343 Radio
 -------------------------------

-Infantry in the RRF are issued with the AN/PRC 152 radio.
-This is a secure personal radio which can be tuned to a large number of frequencies.
+Infantry in the RRF are issued with the AN/PRC 343 radio.
+This is a secure, extremely short range squad radio.
+It is designed for intra squad communications and has a small, weak antenna which can limit its transmission capabilities when inside buildings or behind terrain.

-You can hold a primary and alternate channels on the radio, as well as controlling volume and stereo directions, however this information will not be part of this training.
-This information on radios can be obtained in the Joint Service Radio School.

-By default, pressing Control and P will open up your radio interface.
-Change channel by clicking on the display and typing in the desired frequency.

-You will be asked to adjust your radio channels during the AIT practical sessions, so you should make an effort to experiment with the system by using the Virtual Arsenal.
-You can access this from the main menu under Learn \> Virtual Arsenal.
+The 343 can only be tuned to preset channels and blocks.
+The OPORD will provide information on the channel and block configuration of the 343 for your element in the operation.

+The radio can be opened and adjusted through the ACE menu under Radios.

 Methods of Communication
 -------------------------